Groundwater Information & Educational Resources

 The link buttons on the left take you to a wide range of resources, for example:

 PUBLICATIONS - our popular books, factsheets, videoblogs, research publications

 CALIFORNIA LINKS - California groundwater info, data, agencies, related resources

 OTHER LINKS - national/international groundwater related webpages and resources

-GROUNDWATER BLOG - groundwater related notes
+CALIFORNIA WATER BLOG - water and groundwater related notes